Raising A Rottweiler Puppy? Bookmark This Feeding Chart

 Those who follow the Prey Model stick to meals consisting of 80% muscle meat, 10% bone, 5% liver, and 5% other secreting organs.
 On the other hand, the BARF Diet is 70% muscle meat, 10% edible bones, 7% vegetables, 5% liver, 5% other secreting organs, 2% seeds or nuts, and 1% fruit.

-- Ground bone in raw food acts as an abrasive for dental health
+- Ground bone may support dental health

 If you are considering a raw diet for your Rottie, we recommend buying packaged raw dog food.
 This way, the company is responsible for providing your pet with a quality, well-balanced meal.